 The trip lasted from Saturday 7th until Monday 9th.
 We stayed at my uncle’s apartment in London before catching the Eurostar on Saturday morning.
 It took around an hour to get from the apartment to St Pancras International station.
 It felt like an airport with border control, security checks and gates for the carriages.

 The Eurostar was great.
 We had a Standard Premier seat on the way there and it felt like First Class.
-A stewardess was assigned to each carriage and she was very polite.
+A stewardess was assigned to each carriage.
 We didn’t even know there was a small breakfast included but that was a nice addition.

 The journey took around 2.5 hours and took us to Gare Du Nord in northern Paris.
 We decided to take the Metro to the marathon expo to collect our bags before going to the hotel.
 The Metro map is much more confusing that the London Underground as it doesn’t seem to list some of the smaller stops.
 We figured the cheapest method of travel was to buy a book of 10 tickets for €14.90, where each ticket allows travel all over the Metro in a single use.
 Funnily, it seems Parisians didn’t care much for the system and just jumped over the barriers.